Bananenpro/hbank-api/README.md

 {
   "debug": false, // !!DO NOT USE IN PRODUCTION!!
 Disables SameSite for cookies.
 Returns error messages on HTTP-500 responses.
-  "dbVerbose": false, // Prints all sql queries to stdout "serverPort": 8080, // The port to use for the webserver "ssl": false, // Enable ssl
+  "dbVerbose": false, // Prints all sql queries to stdout "serverPort": 80, // The port to use for the webserver (if ssl: default = 443) "ssl": false, // Enable ssl
   "sslCertPath": "", // Path to ssl cert file "sslKeyPath": "", // Path to ssl key file